manjan4487/Photobooth/README.md

 If you get mysql errors, the file permission may be still be wrong!
 The setup wizard did all mysql initializations when the file permissions were correct (for the web user).

 ### Domain name for Web Access
-Modify the hosts file on the pi `sudo nano /etc/hosts` and add the line `127.0.1.1 photo.booth`.
+Modify the hosts file on the pi `sudo nano /etc/hosts` and add the line `127.0.1.1 photobooth`.
 If you have problems accessing the webserver via this domain name, you need to google for further information.
-After adding this line I could access the webserver by visiting `http://photo.booth`, note the http as prefix.
+After adding this line I could access the webserver by visiting `http://photobooth`, note the http as prefix.
+For a domain like style you need to find out yourself.

 ### Hide mouse cursor
 If you want to hide the mouse cursor the whole time, you can simply edit the file /etc/lightdm/lightdm.conf and uncomment the line `x-server-command` line **under** `SeatDefaults`.
 Edit the line to `xserver-command=X -nocursor`